ioos/ioos-documentation-jekyll-skeleton/_docs/howto.md

 ```
 git pull
 ```
-There shouldn't be any need to modify either of the submodules or files therein manually, they are meant to be identical across all of the individual IOOS GitHUb Documentation sites, and are kept syncrhonized with changes in the [ioos/documentation-theme-jekyll](https://github.com/ioos/documentation-theme-jekyll) repository via GitHub Action job configured in the `.github/workflows/sync_theme.yml` file.
+There shouldn't be any need to modify either of the submodules or files therein manually, they are meant to be identical across all of the individual IOOS GitHub Documentation sites, and are kept synchronized with changes in the [ioos/documentation-theme-jekyll](https://github.com/ioos/documentation-theme-jekyll) repository via GitHub Action job configured in the `.github/workflows/sync_theme.yml` file.

 ## References